joonsikyang/dev-dots/Algorithm/big_o_notation.md

 <br />

 ### :: Objectives
-1. Motivate the need for sth like Big O Notation
+1. Motivate the need for Big O Notation
 2. Describe what Big O Notations is
 3. Simplify Big O Expressions
 4. Define `time complexity` and `space complexity`